I beg to move,

 The Government have attempted to tackle the housing problem by driving the construction of more homes and to tackle the issue of affordability by working particularly with first-time buyers on how to get the first deposit and raise sufficient money to buy what are expensive properties.
 I welcome the Government’s initiatives.
 They are all well-intended, and some have been doing good things.
 My main purpose today is to raise two questions.
 Can the initiatives that already exist be beefed up and better advertised, so that we get more people to use them?
 It is still slower than we would like.
 Secondly, are there new initiatives we should add to them, given the general imperative to get on with solving the housing scarcity problem in general and the shortage of affordable housing to buy in particular?

 Through the help to buy ISA, the Government are offering a £3,000 top-up to someone who can save £12,000 for a deposit on a house.
 Although £15,000 is a lot of money for someone on a low income who is trying to save, it is not a lot of money for a house deposit.
-I wonder whether, through the Minister, the Chancellor might think a little bit more about those figures.
+I wonder whether, through the Minister, the Chancellor might think a little more about those figures.
 The more help that can be offered, the faster someone can get a deposit and the better that is for their ability to access the housing market.

 The Help to Buy equity loan scheme is admirable, but it is limited to new homes only, and I wonder why.
 Most people buy a second-hand home.
 By definition, the stock of those homes is massively bigger than the new supply in any given year.
 I know it would be a lot more expensive if we opened up the scheme to a wider range of houses, but it would also be a lot more useful, because many people buy a second-hand home as their first home.
 Indeed, for some, the pleasure of buying a first home is in buying a second-hand home that is not in great shape, so that they can put their stamp on it.
 It may be a way to have a more affordable home, because they may wish to spend their own time and effort on improving the house, rather than spending money to get others in to improve it for them.
 It might be worth looking at whether we can provide more of a bridge for people who want to buy second-hand homes.

 The affordable housing fund was set up to generate more construction of affordable housing.
 Again, that is a great initiative.
-I would like the Minister to give us more up-to-date information on how many homes that scheme might achieve and what the current approved build rate under it is.
-One issue with the affordable housing fund is the cost of building the properties and the quality to which they are built.
+I would like the Minister to give us more up-to-date information on how many homes that scheme might achieve and what the approved build rate under it is.
+One issue with the affordable housing fund is the cost of building the properties and the quality of their construction.
 I am all in favour of really good-quality construction, and modern homes are built to a much higher standard in many ways than older homes.
 However, one way to match the need for higher quality and affordable cost may well be to build on the initiatives of the house building industry, by having more construction in the factory before things are brought to site.
 None of us wish to recreate the old prefabs.
 They were a necessary and welcome development in the immediate post-war crisis, when so much of our cities had been devastated by bombing, but they are not the kind of thing we want to build today.
 People want elegant, well-insulated homes that meet all modern standards.

 The right hon.
 Gentleman talks about prefabs and the old style.
 In my constituency the Peabody housing trust developed as a millennium product pre-built buildings on Murray Grove.
 People are still living there now, and very happily so.
 There is a modern way of developing that could be cheaper.
 Does he think the Government should consider that?